-In August 1992, the Board of Directors and shareholders of the Company adopted the Company's 1992 Stock Option Plan (the "1992 Plan") and reserved 500,000 shares of the Company's Common Stock for issuance under the 1992 Plan.
-In January 1995, the shareholders of the Company approved an increase in the number of shares reserved under the 1992 Plan to 1,000,000 and in May 1995, the number of shares reserved increased as a result of a 2.5:1.0 stock split.
+In June 1993, the Board of Directors adopted, and the shareholders subsequently approved, the 1993 Non-Employee Directors' Stock Option Plan (the "Directors' Plan") and reserved 100,000 shares of Common Stock for issuance under the Directors' Plan.
+In May 1995, the number of shares reserved under the Directors' Plan increased to 250,000 as a result of a 2.5 for 1 stock split of the Company's capital stock.